-The Florida Commission on the Status of Women is seeking entries for the 2019 Women’s History Essay Contest for students in grades 6–8.
+Tallahassee, FL (September 13, 2019) — The Florida Commission on the Status of Women is seeking entries for the 2020 Women’s History Essay Contest for students in grades 6–8.
 The Commission invites students to participate in order to gain a more relevant appreciation of women’s roles in history.

 “Celebrating women’s history presents the opportunity to honor and recount stories of our female leaders’ talents, sacrifices, and commitments and inspires today’s generations,” says Essay Contest Chair Commissioner Elena Spottswood.
 “Learning about our past allows us to build our future.
 This essay is designed to inspire the future leaders of our state and to help them learn about women’s history.”

-Winning essayists will be awarded prizes and recognized at a special ceremony at the 6th Annual Women’s Legislative Education Summit to be held at the Capitol in Tallahassee in March 2019.
+Winning essayists will be awarded prizes and recognized at a special ceremony at the 7th Annual LEAD Summit to be held at the Capitol in Tallahassee, February 6, 2020.
 All winners’ names will be released to the media and published on the Commission’s website.
-The deadline for entry is December 1, 2018, December 22, 2018.
+The deadline for entry is December 20, 2019.

 News Topic: Florida Women’s Hall of Fame Inductees